-This lesson will teach law students and practitioners how to research and efficiently locate the rules and regulations promulgated by federal administrative agencies.
-This is a skill that will be important to a lawyer practicing law in any area, especially those areas for which Congress has delegated significant authority to administrative agencies.
-The lesson focuses on the official sources of this information: the Federal Register, the Code of Federal Regulations, and their related materials.
-However, the knowledge gained from this lesson should be applicable to any version of federal regulations available in a law library.
+This lesson will teach students and practitioners how to research and efficiently locate rules and regulations promulgated by federal administrative agencies.
+Especially those areas for which Congress has delegated authority to specific administrative agencies.
+The lesson addresses the official sources of federal administrative regulations: the Federal Register, the Code of Federal Regulations, and their related materials.

-Researching Federal Administrative Regulations is organized into four subject categories: Introduction, Sources of Information, Updating Regulatory Information, and Researching Regulations.
-Each subject is further organized into one or two specific topics.
-Each topic represents an independent lesson module containing instructional text and exercises.
-For example, the Sources of Information category contains lesson modules for the Federal Register and the Code of Federal Regulations.
-Each of these modules first presents relevant material on the use of the resource and then provides the student with a quiz.
+The lesson is organized in four subject categories: Introduction, Sources of Information, Updating Regulatory Information, and Researching Regulations.
+Each subject category is then broken down into one or two specific topics.
+Each topic is an independent lesson module containing instructional text and exercises.

 This lesson structure allows the student to choose to systematically go through the lesson, module by module, or select those topics of most interest and/or least knowledge.

 At the end of the lesson, students will have an opportunity to take a Skills Assessment Quiz and discover how useful the modules have been in improving their knowledge on the regulatory research.

 On completion of the lesson, the student will be able to:

 1. List the five significant categories of information found in the Federal Register.

 2. Explain how to use the Federal Register's finding aids.